theshashankpal/AOS-Assignment-1/readme.txt

     (I've used named Shared Memory and anonymous Semaphore from POSIX interface.)

 - Parent.c will link itself to the shared memory and semaphore.
-    And will then store arguments from command line argument into some local variables.
     Depending on the level variable passed it will either call child1.c or not.
     After completing previous step will initiate inorder printing.
     After finishing inorder printing, it will remove the file descriptor of shared memory.